Infinite-dimensional symplectic non-squeezing using non-standard analysis: Introduction and summary

-In the case of the nonlinear Schr\"odinger equation on the circle where $t\in\IR$ is the time coordinate, $x\in S^1=\IR/2\pi\IZ$ is the space coordinate, $u=u(t,x)\in\IC$ and $f$ is a smooth real-valued function, it is easy to compute that it can be written as where $X^H_t$ is the symplectic gradient of the (time-dependent) Hamiltonian function with respect to the symplectic form on the Hilbert space $\IH=L^2(S^1,\IC)$ of square-integrable complex-valued functions on the circle. \\
+As an example consider the nonlinear Schr\"odinger equation on the circle where $t\in\IR$ is the time coordinate, $x\in S^1=\IR/2\pi\IZ$ is the space coordinate with Laplace operator $\Delta=\del_x^2$, $u=u(t,x)\in\IC$ and $V$ is a smooth real-valued potential.
+Here it is easy to compute that it can be written as where $X^H_t$ is the symplectic gradient of the (time-dependent) Hamiltonian function with respect to the symplectic form $\omega=\langle i\cdot,\cdot\rangle$ using the real inner product $\langle \cdot,\cdot\rangle$ on the Hilbert space $\IH=L^2(S^1,\IC)$ of square-integrable complex-valued functions on the circle, when $V$ is given by the derivative of $f$ with respect to the first coordinate. \\

 As the example of the nonlinear Schr\"odinger equation illustrates, it is a typical feature of Hamiltonian PDEs that the underlying Hamiltonian function is only defined on the dense subspace $\IH_0$ of $\IH$, $H=H_t:\IH_0\to\IR$.
 Since, in general, the Hamiltonian function will not be defined on the same function space where the bilinear from $\omega$ is symplectic, following \cite{K} one instead consider a nested sequence of separable Hilbert spaces called a Hilbert scale, where one requires that each inclusion is dense and compact and we assume that $k\in\IN$ is related to the number of weak derivatives. \\